The Other Minds Problem – AI, Intelligence, and the Universe

 The other minds problem has long troubled philosophy.

-We assume other people do because they behave like us.
+We assume other people do because they behave as we do.

 With nonhuman animals, the question is more complicated.